Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

 \subsection{Searchlight Advection Problem}

 To further evaluate the performance of the methods for advection dominated problems, we will look at

 The problem is shown in \cref{fig:arcSearchlight}: the green part of the boundary shows the inflow and black is characteristic or outflow.
-While we don't have an exact solution for this problem, this figure shows an approximation of the expected solution given $D=0$.
+While an analytical solution is not available for this problem, this figure shows an approximation of the expected limiting solution given $D=0$.

 To evaluate the results with $D=10^{-3}$, we can sample across the yellow line in the figure, with end points $[-0.7, -0.8]$ and $[0.1, 0.8]$.
-The results are shown in \cref{fig:sampleArc} with two different spatial resolution.
-Both methods converge to the expected result with \MixedZ{} preforming better, especially in the downwind part of the domain (left side of the plots).
+The results are shown in \cref{fig:sampleArc} with two different spatial resolutions.
+Both methods converge to the expected result with \MixedZ{} producing values closer to the expected solution, especially in the downwind part of the domain (left side of the plots).

-The results in \cref{fig:Arc2dMixed0} and \cref{fig:Arc2dNSDDM}, show a significant difference between the methods on the coarser mesh.
-With \MixedZ{} preforming significantly better, although showing some oscillations at the outflow boundary.
-The fine mesh shows similar results, there is still a significant difference at the outflow boundary. \NSDDM{} clearly enforces $u = -0.5$ more strongly but with a larger than expected boundary layer. \MixedZ{} seems to produce a very thin layer and not resolving $u = -0.5$, more similar to what is seen in discontinuous Galerkin methods.
+The results in \cref{fig:Arc2dMixed0} and \cref{fig:Arc2dNSDDM}, show a significant difference between the methods on the coarser mesh. \MixedZ{} matches the expected solution more closely, although it shows some oscillations at the outflow boundary.
+The fine mesh shows similar results, there is still a significant difference at the outflow boundary. \NSDDM{} clearly enforces $u = -0.5$ more strongly but with a larger than expected boundary layer. \MixedZ{} seems to produce a very thin layer and does not resolve $u = -0.5$, more similar to what is seen in discontinuous Galerkin methods.